git-pull/website/blog/2018/01/technical-screening.rst

-Yet, recruiters with no technical ability, and programmers and managers with less programming experience than me frequently try to drag me into trivia and golf, acting like they get the game better than me.
+Yet, recruiters with no technical ability, and programmers and managers with less programming experience than me frequently try to drag me into trivia and golf, acting like they can stump someone who is an expert.

-And it's painful to watch.
-It's obvious when they lie to themselves.
-To them, it's about the paycheck and their self-preservation, not about hacking or helping the company.
-It's so weak and cowardly.
-It's gross.
+That mindset, of knowing before hand someone can probably do something, but trying to trick them, is what technical screening has devolved to.

+Two initial points before I dig in:

+1. There *are* exceptions to this.
+But the good companies that have sensible tech screenings *are too humble* to shine and be a beacon for others.
+2. Half of the time, I'm the one who messes up the interview, not getting enough sleep, someone better comes along, it's just not a fit.
+So let's set a margin of error.

-Don't you think they look people up first?
+To begin, don't you think tech screeners look people up first?

 They always do.
 Even when they don't admit it.